po1sigala/live/01-Class-Content/18-NoSQL-dev/01-Activities/28-Stu_Mini-Project/README.md

 * The database must be seeded with sample data.

-* The `Student` controller should have a `headCount` aggregate function to get the number of students overall by making use of MongoDB aggregate operators.
+* The `Student` controller should have a `headCount` aggregate function to get the total number of students by making use of MongoDB aggregate operators.

-* The `Student` controller should have a `grade` aggregate function that returns a single student and also the students overall grade using MongoDB aggregate operators.
+* The `Student` controller should have a `grade` aggregate function that returns a single student and also the student's overall grade using MongoDB aggregate operators.

-* The project will require research of MongoDB operators like `$addToSet`, `$unwind`, `$group` and `$avg`.
+* The project will require research of MongoDB operators such as `$addToSet`, `$unwind`, `$group`, and `$avg`.

-* The endpoints `api/students/<student id>`, and `api/students/` should be tested using Insomnia to ensure that the aggregate functions return the student's overall grade and head count respectively.
+* The endpoints `api/students/<student id>`, and `api/students/` should be tested using Insomnia to ensure that the aggregate functions return the student's overall grade and headcount respectively.

 * This backend application should be deployed using Heroku and MongoDB Atlas.
 Refer to the resources below for further instructions.